Being Frank: Plot

 Philip, a 17-year-old senior has dreams of being a musician, but his father sees his life much differently.
 Frank wants Philip to complete a summer internship at the family ketchup factory before attending a state college, despite the fact that Philip wants to attend New York University.
 One night at dinner Philip asks his mother, Laura, if he can attend the Starling Festival at the lake, since it is his final Spring Break of his high school life.
 Despite attending the festival with her husband almost two decades prior, she says no, much to Philip's dismay.

 Philip is accepted into NYU, and Frank abruptly shuts him down, without a conversation.
 This greatly upsets Philip, so he decides to sneak out of the house the next day after his father has left for his long trip to Japan and his mother and sister, Lib have gone to a PETA event.
 Lewis, Philip's friend, picks up Philip and they head off to the lake.
 Although Philip thinks they're going to be staying in a lake side cabin, they end up staying at Lewis' stoner uncle, Ross', shanty apartment.

-Philip and Lewis head to the pool, and while Philip is busy admiring his high school crush Allison, Frank shows up to the pool.
+Philip and Lewis head to the pool, and while Philip is busy admiring his high school crush Allison, Frank shows up at the pool.
 The boys scramble to hide from Frank as he walks up to and hugs the young waitress.
 Worried, the two boys follow Frank and the waitress to a house and sneak to the backyard where Philip is shocked again.
 This time he hugs an older woman and then a younger man.
 The three people turn out to be Bonnie, Kelly and Eddie (Frank's other wife, daughter and son, respectively).
 Philip is devastated and he and Lewis head back to Ross' apartment.
 The next day, Philip returns to Frank's other house and introduces himself as Richie's son; Richie being the name Frank has used to keep his wives off the trail.
 He is welcomed in with open arms.

 Frank "returns" home from his "trip" to Japan and is shocked when he sees Philip in the wrong house.
 Later in the evening, Philip blackmails Frank into paying for his NYU tuition and Frank obliges, writing him a check.
 Philip spends the weekend with Frank's other family, even attending a party with Kelly and bonding with Eddie about their father (unbeknownst to Eddie).
 Not returning home on Monday, Laura gets worried and calls Lewis' mother to inquire the whereabouts of her son and learns that they went to the lake.
 Laura and Lib go to the lake the next day.